-With record-breaking heat scorching much of the country, it seems that the "dog days of summer" are upon us.
+With heat and humidity on the rise, it seems that the "dog days of summer" are upon us.
 The ASPCA recommends the following tips to keep your pet safe during the hot weeks ahead!

 - Made in the Shade.
 Pets can get dehydrated quickly, so give them plenty of fresh, clean water when it's hot outdoors.
 Make sure your pets have a shady place to get out of the sun, be careful not to over-exercise, and keep pets indoors when it's extremely hot.